Inventitech/blog/_posts/2020-06-26-why-i-will-never-review-artifacts-again.md

 ## This convenient 154,000 line log file reproduces the results.

 Oh, of course, one needs to parse it to get the aggregated results in Table 2, but never mind.
-Just figuring out what output has been produced where, and to which piece in the paper it relates is often a Sisyphean task.
-Too many artifact documentations, which are generally of poor quality, end with the sentence "This produces the results."
+Just figuring out *what* output has been produced *where*, and to *which piece(s) in the paper* it relates is often a Sisyphean task.
+Too many artifact documentations (which are generally of poor quality) end with the sentence "This produces the results."
 Authors, please put yourself in the shoes of the reviewer.
 On the other extreme, there are artifacts that even produce LaTeX tables just like they appear in the paper.
 This is great per se, but at the same